 A time schedule, a design report and a final report must be submitted on fixed dates.
-In addition, they have to write an instruction manual for the CanSat and present their results in a presentation to the jury at the end of the project.
+In addition, they must present their results in a presentation to the jury at the end of the project.

 2.1 Conditions of participation